 Read next: How Australia compares globally for EV sales

 Does that compensate for the high showroom sticker price?
 What about depreciation?
 Does the second-hand value of an electric car plummet any faster than a comparable combustion-engined vehicle?
+All good questions.

 PURCHASE PRICE AND DEPRECIATION

-However purchase price is just part of the story – the biggest cost associated with owning a car from new is often depreciation.
+However, purchase price is just part of the story – the biggest cost associated with owning a car from new is often depreciation.

 It’s worth noting, however, that retained value projections sometimes have to be taken with a grain of salt.
-The Zoe has only been in the Australian market since late last year, so Glass Data has had to apply a complex algorithm to estimate its retained value performance over a longer period.
+The Ioniq hasn’t been in the Australian market for long, having only arrived here last year, so Glass Data has had to apply a complex algorithm to estimate its retained value performance over a longer period.